DEFRA/ffc-development-guide/guides/redis-caching.md

 [Hapi yar](https://hapi.dev/module/yar/) is a plugin that adds unauthenticatd session support (state across multiple browser request) to Hapi.
 By default it tries to fit session data into a session cookie, but will use server-side storage via the Hapi cache interface if the sesion data is greater than the max size specified when registering the plugin.

-Combining Hapi yar with Redis caching is one way to allow multiple replicates of the web server microservice to share server-side user session data.
+Combining Hapi yar with Redis caching is one way to allow multiple replicates of a web server microservice to share server-side user session data.

 Example configuration using the default cache client: